SylviaOne/Repo-hub/README.md

-## Did you hear the joke about the wandering nun?
-She was a roman catholic.
+## Why did the kid throw the clock out the window?
+He wanted to see time fly!